aayushk97/ADS_ASSIGNMENT_2/README.md

 # ADS_ASSIGNMENT_2
 Implementation of GHS in Java
-Edit: Pushing from Ubuntu command line
+Edit: Pushing from Ubuntu command lin